 NOTE: A general protocol for packaging lentivirus that was described previously14 has been scaled down to 24 wells for this protocol.
 It uses psPAX2 for lentiviral packaging and VSVG as a coat protein.
 If ectropic virus is desired, a vector delivering Eco can be used instead of VSVG.
 It is highly recommended that this protocol is optimized to achieve a viral titer that gives between 30%-70% infection efficiency of the target cells (see Discussion).
 See Supplemental Table 1 for a list of all vectors used.

 Set up a transfection mixture for each viral vector from Step 1.4 as described below.
-Each transfection should contain 250 ng of the viral vector, 125 ng of psPAX2, 125 ng of VSVG, 1.25 µL of transfection reagent 1, AND 23.75 µL of transfection buffer (see Table of Materials).
+Each transfection should contain 250 ng of the viral vector, 125 ng of psPAX2, 125 ng of VSVG, 1.25 µL of transfection reagent 1, and 23.75 µL of transfection buffer (see Table of Materials).

 Dilute each lentiviral vector to 50 ng/µL with nuclease-free water, and then transfer 5 µL (250 ng) into a well of a 96-well PCR plate.